Stefantb/nvim-projects/README.md

 ```

 A crystal ball somewhere is telling of a need to push changes to subscribers
-when a plugin is loaded.
+when a project is loaded.
 But so far this query API does the trick.

 ## Startify screen